-In the coastal portions of the NMMA, there was an offshore gradient in Spring 2012, but in Fall 2012 there was a landward gradient between the southern coastal monitoring well and the inland pumping depression.
-The groundwater ridge that normally separates the coastal area from inland areas is a transient feature formed because of the inland pumping depression.
-It is during a relatively dry year that the ridge is most likely to disappear.
+The groundwater ridge that historically separated the coastal area from inland areas was a transient feature formed because of the inland pumping depression.
 Although groundwater elevations at the southern coastal monitoring well are above those defined for water shortage conditions, having such a landward gradient from coastal to inland increases the potential for sweater intrusion.
 This condition is not prudent for the long-term and will continue to be monitored carefully.